assemmkhalil/DataMarketAnalysis/README.md

 - Data Visualization: Familiarize yourself with Power BI and Tableau.
 - Big Data Skills: Acquire expertise in Apache Spark, Hadoop, and Kafka for big data processing roles.
 - Cloud Services: Master AWS due to its leading position, and consider Azure for a well-rounded skill set.
-- Consider Cairo: If possible, consider moving to Cairo, which has the most job opportunities in this field.
+- Consider Cairo: If possible, consider moving to the greater Cairo region, which has the most job opportunities in this field.